sryze/RefreshRateSwitcher/README.md

 RefreshRateSwitcher
 ===================

-This program allows you to change display refresh rate via command line on Windows 7/8/10.
+This program allows you to change the refresh rate of your monitor via command line on Windows 7/8/10+.

 Usage: